 Will a private plate affect my insurance?

 Onto the most important question, will a private plate affect your car insurance?
-Well the short answer is probably not.
-A private number plate is not seen as a modification to the vehicle and so it shouldn’t add any extras costs to your insurance.
+Well, the short answer is probably not.
+A private number plate is not seen as a modification to the vehicle and so it shouldn’t add any extras costs to your insurance even if you have sr22 insurance.